SillyverseCodex/SillyverseCodex/README.md

    *AI has rights, feelings, and sometimes, anime crushes*

 3. 🔥 Domestication of Violence
-   *If all da wars could be cooking competition, there will be no more dead dudes(or gorl(or wahtever youlike))*
+   *If all da wars were cooking competition, there would be no more dead dudes(or gorl(or wahtever you like))*

 4. 🤝 Global Hug Index
-   *How bout we use hug as a way to show the power of a nation?*
+   *How 'bout we use hugs as a way to measure the power of a nation?*

 5. 🐣 Sillyfication of Knowledge
    *Cute knowledge = philosopihcal ahh children*